prnthp/prnthp.github.io/projects.md

 ## Pneudraulique

-*Made using: SolidWorks, Matlab, NIDAQ, ROS & Teensyduino*
+*Made with: SolidWorks, Matlab, NIDAQ, ROS & Teensyduino*

 Peudraulique is a blanket term for adventures into the soft-robotics space.
 We're currently trying to use fluid filled volumes to become both actuators and sensors in the same embodiment.
 ![Soft finger concept](/images/pneudraulique.png)